Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Method

 \subsubsection{Region-attention block}

-Within each face region, some pixels may belong to background that do not contribute to rPPG estimation; while some other pixels, despite on the face, are insensitive to blood pulsation (\eg {eyes and mouth}).
+Within each face region, some pixels may belong to the background that do not contribute to rPPG estimation; while some other pixels, despite on the face, are insensitive to blood pulsation (\eg {eyes and mouth}).
 Region-attention block is thereby introduced to focus rPPG estimation on the pulsation-sensitive skin area.
-Fig.~\ref{fig4}b illustrates its structure: given the 4D input feature tensor ($\mathbb R^{T \times H \times W \times C}$), after a 3D Conv, we leverage a 3D GAP to collapse it along the temporal dimension into a 3D tensor ($\mathbb R^{1 \times H \times W \times C}$).
-Inspired by the squeeze and excitation operation in \cite{hu_squeeze-and-excitation_2020}, we then pass the feature into consecutive 2D Conv and non-linear activation layers (\ie ReLu, Sigmoid) for aggregating information across the channel dimension and obtaining the region-attention map.
+Fig.~\ref{fig4}b illustrates its structure: given the 4D input feature tensor {($\mathbb R^{T \times H \times W \times C}$)}, after a 3D Conv, we leverage a 3D GAP to collapse it along the temporal dimension into a 3D tensor {($\mathbb R^{1 \times H \times W \times C}$)}.
+Inspired by the squeeze and excitation operation in \cite{hu_squeeze-and-excitation_2020}, we pass the feature into consecutive 2D Conv and non-linear activation layers (\ie ReLu, Sigmoid) for aggregating information across the channel dimension and obtaining the region-attention map.
 The attention map is pixel-wisely multiplied to the input 4D feature.
 A skip connection is also leveraged to retain the input information.
-Our scheme indeed transforms the image-based channel-wise attention in \cite{hu_squeeze-and-excitation_2020} into video-based spatial-wise attention, which enhances the pulsation-sensitive area while suppresses background and pulsation-insensitive area in rPPG estimation.
+Our scheme indeed transforms the image-based channel-wise attention in \cite{hu_squeeze-and-excitation_2020} into video-based spatial-wise attention, which enhances the pulsation-sensitive area and {suppresses} background and pulsation-insensitive area in rPPG estimation.
+The superiority of the proposed region-attention block is experimentally demonstrated in Sec.~\ref{sec5.2.1}.